Max Strus: Cleveland Cavaliers (2023–2026)

-On July 6, 2023, Strus signed a 4–year, $63 million contract with the Cleveland Cavaliers in a sign-and-trade agreement.

-On October 25, 2023, Strus made his Cavaliers debut, putting up 27 points with seven three-pointers made and 12 rebounds in a 114–113 win over the Brooklyn Nets.
+On July 6, 2023, Strus signed a four–year, $63 million contract with the Cleveland Cavaliers in a sign-and-trade agreement.
+On October 25, Strus made his Cavaliers debut, putting up 27 points with seven three-pointers made and 12 rebounds in a 114–113 win over the Brooklyn Nets.
 His seven three-pointers made were the most achieved by a player in a debut in Cavaliers history.
 On February 27, 2024, Strus scored 21 points in a 121–119 win against the Dallas Mavericks.
 In the span of 67 seconds late in the fourth quarter, Strus made five three-pointers including a buzzer-beating, game-winning shot from 59 feet.
 It was the second longest game-winning buzzer beater since 1979, and Strus became the fourth player in the last 25 years to connect on five three-pointers in the last four minutes of a game.
+Strus started 70 games for Cleveland during the 2023–24 NBA season, recording averages of 12.2 points, 4.8 rebounds, and 4.0 assists (all career–highs).

-On October 19, 2024, the Cavaliers announced that Strus would miss the beginning of the season due to a right ankle sprain suffered in individual workouts during the preseason.
-He was held out for 6 weeks.
+On October 19, 2024, the Cavaliers announced that Strus would miss the beginning of the season due to a right ankle sprain suffered in individual workouts during the preseason; he was held out for six weeks.
 Strus had already missed two preseason games from a right hip contusion.
 He made 50 appearances (37 starts) for the Cavaliers during the 2024–25 NBA season, averaging 9.4 points, 4.3 rebounds, and 3.2 assists.

 On August 26, 2025, it was announced that Strus would miss 3-to-4 months after undergoing surgery to repair a Jones fracture in his left foot.
+On March 15, 2026, Strus made his return from injury, putting up 24 points, eight rebounds, and one assist in a 130–120 loss to the Dallas Mavericks.

+Los Angeles Clippers (2026–present)

+On August 20, 2026, Strus was traded to the Los Angeles Clippers in a five-team deal.